 Bike Riding

-There is a most excellent 12-mile-loop bike path that goes all the way around Mission Bay.
+There is a most excellent 12-mile loop bike path that goes all the way around Mission Bay.
 Seriously, this is the ultimate for moms who want to pump in some gentle waves of endorphins to soothe their aching brains, with no kids, in a serene water setting.
 Or, bring the kids another time!
 It’s flat and fairly easy with plenty of spots for breaks and bursts of mayhem.
-There are playgrounds and bridges and all kinds of cool things to stop and see.
+There are playgrounds, bridges, and all kinds of cool things to stop and see.
 If you don’t want to schlepp your bike, Campland on the Bay rents them too!
 You can even just go for the ride without the workout if you rent one of the electric bikes.

 We always bring bicycles, scooters, and skateboards whenever we camp because you cannot have too many ways to wear out your kids.
 After all, we have our sights set for the kids-free portion of the campfire, and depending on the day, it sometimes can’t come soon enough.
 Bring (or rent) the bikes!